All Episodes

 I don't think that's an accurate statement.

-I I'm not obviously saying you're lying, but I don't think it's accurate, right?
+I'm not obviously saying you're lying, but I don't think it's accurate, right?

-Like if you didn't know where it was going to go, then you wouldn't have you know, you'd have some curiosity, right?
+Like, if you didn't know where it was going to go, then you wouldn't have, you know, you'd have some curiosity, right?

-It's you're afraid that it's gonna go to something that would be highly negative your relationship with your parents.
+It's not that you don't know where it's going to go, it's you're afraid that it's going to go to something that would be highly negative your relationship with your parents.

-Yeah, I I think that's part of it.
+Yeah, I think that's part of it.

-Okay, so this is part of what I'm talking about, say my is he's in his early 80s, and he's not like there's this this pause.
+You say, my, is he in his early 80s, and he's not like this pause.

 Are you self-censoring?

-Uh do you not know how to talk uh in any kind of reasonably rapid pace, or what what do you think is going on?
+Do you not know how to talk in any kind of reasonably rapid pace?

 Because I can't imagine that you have these pauses in general, right?

-I guess I'm just trying to find I'm trying to find the right words.
+I guess I'm just trying to find, I'm trying to find the right words.

-I'm trying to So what do you mean by trying to find the right words?
+So, what do you mean by trying to find the right words?

 This is not an exam.